-Canine Partners is a UK charity that transforms the lives of those who live with disabilities by training amazing assistance dogs.
-These dogs allow people living with disabilities across the country to enjoy a greater quality of life and more independence in their day to day lives.
+Each month we feature a charity to support and this month’s is Canine Partners; a UK charity which transforms the lives of those who live with disabilities by training amazing assistance dogs.
+These highly-skilled dogs allow those who live with disabilities to enjoy a greater quality of life with more independence in their day-to-day lives.

 Donate A Car To Support Canine Partners

-Through the use of our free comparison service, you can donate a percentage of your vehicles value to support Canine Partners.
-We’ll find a local collector who will pay a great price for your scrap or damaged car, passing the proceeds on to Canine Partners to help fund their incredible mission.
+Through the use of our free comparison service, you can donate a percentage of your vehicles value to support Canine Partners and we’ll find a local collector who will pay a great price for your scrap or damaged car, passing the proceeds on to Canine Partners to help fund their incredible mission.

 Canine Partners Registered Charity Number: